Montelibero/MTLA-Documents/Internal/Principles/Principles.en.md

 ## 2. Freedom of Association

-We support freedom of association both within and outside the Association.
+We support freedom of association and the autonomy of contractual jurisdictions within and outside the Association.
 We preserve the right of any part of the Association to secede and we develop fair and transparent procedures for dividing property and liabilities.

 ## 3. The Golden Rule and Equality